 A. While we accept the Cabrillo log file in lieu of the required dupe sheets, it does not accommodate all of the information required for reporting a Field Day entry.
-All entries must either complete the required summary sheet on-line at field-day.arrl.org or submit a paper summary sheet for their entry.
-Entries submitted via the field-day.arrl.org website must submit their required supporting documentation as attachments.
+All entries must either complete the required summary sheet on-line at fieldday.arrl.org/fdentry.php or submit a paper summary sheet for their entry.
+Entries submitted via the fieldday.arrl.org/fdentry.php website must submit their required supporting documentation as attachments.
 Any submission without a completed summary (either paper or electronic) will be classified as a checklog.

 Q. My club mailed its Field Day entry last week.
-Our president phoned this morning to see if it had arrived but you couldn't tell him.
+Our president phoned this morning to see if it had arrived, but you couldn't tell him.
 What's going on?

-A. If your entry was submitted electronically via the Field Day Web Submission App at field-day.arrl.org, it will appear on the Logs Received list that is generally updated once daily Monday thru Friday.
+A. If your entry was submitted electronically via the Field Day Web Submission App at field-day.arrl.org/fdentry.php, it will appear on the Logs Received list when the entry is submitted and accepted.

-If you submitted as a regular emailed or paper submission, it takes a considerable amount of time to open and process these entries into the master database (they are all done manually.)
+If you submitted as a paper submission, it takes a considerable amount of time to open and process these entries into the master database (they are all done manually.)
 All incoming mail is opened in the mailroom before being sent downstairs to the Contest office for processing.
 Because of the large volume of mail at that time of year, and because of other duties by staff in the department, it takes several weeks for mail to be opened, sorted and entered into the database after it is received.
 We cannot locate a specific entry without literally searching through hundreds of entries waiting to be processed by hand.
 Thanks for your patience and understanding.